Air marshal: India

 The rank of air marshal was the highest in the Indian Air Force (IAF), held by the Chief of the Air Staff (CAS), from 1947 to 1966.
 In 1966, the rank of CAS was upgraded to air chief marshal and ACM Arjan Singh became the first CAS to hold the four-star rank.

 Namibia

 The Namibian Air Force adopted the RAF rank system in 2010 previously having been using army ranks and insignia.
 However the rank of air marshal was not used until 1 April 2020 when Martin Pinehas was promoted to that rank and appointed as Chief of the Namibian Defence Force.

 New Zealand

 In New Zealand, the head of the air force holds the lower rank of air vice-marshal.
 However, when an air force officer holds the country's senior military appointment, Chief of the New Zealand Defence Force, he is granted the rank of air marshal.
-The current Chief of Defence Force is an RNZAF officer, Air Marshal Kevin Short.
+The current Chief of Defence Force is an RNZAF officer, Air Marshal Tony Davies.

 Other officers to hold the air marshal rank in New Zealand are: